Charles Finkel: Importing

 In 1978 Finkel founded Merchant du Vin, a wine and beer importing company, based in Seattle, Washington.
 He was the exclusive agent for states west of the Mississippi for D.G.
 Yuengling brewery of Pottsville, Pennsylvania.
-As the exclusive U.S. importer, Merchant du Vin acted as the sole United States agent for English breweries Samuel Smith Brewery and Melbourn Bros; German breweries Brauerei Ayinger and Pinkus Müller and Belgian breweries Orval, Lindemans and Rodenbach.
+As the exclusive U.S. importer, Merchant du Vin acted as the sole United States agent for English breweries Samuel Smith Old Brewery and Melbourn Bros; German breweries Brauerei Ayinger and Pinkus Müller and Belgian breweries Orval, Lindemans, St.Bernardus, and Rodenbach.